Masahiro Hara

-Masahiro Hara (born 1957) is a Japanese engineer and Hosei University graduate who is best known for inventing the QR code in 1994.
+Masahiro Hara (原 昌宏, Hepburn: Hara Masahiro, born on August 8, 1957) is a Japanese engineer and Hosei University graduate who is best known for inventing the QR code in 1994.

 Early life and education

 Hara was born in Tokyo in 1957.
 He studied in the department of electric and electronic engineering at Hosei University.
 He graduated in 1980.

 Career

 Denso and QR code invention

-Hara invented the QR code to track car parts while he was working at the Japanese company Denso Wave, which had a Toyota contract.
-Hara had been given the task of coming up with a better way of tracking parts used in the automotive industry, and had helped develop a barcode system in the 1980s.
-One day at work, over a lunchtime game of go, he recognized the game's black and white pattern could be used to encode information.
+After graduating from Hosei University, Hara worked at Denso, a Toyota Group subsidiary, where he began developing a barcode system.
+In 1992, at Denso's development department (later Denso Wave), he was tasked with creating a new 2D code to efficiently track automotive components.
+One day during a lunchtime game of go, he realized the black-and-white patterns could encode information.
+He also researched publications to find a unique proportion for the position pattern to ensure readability.
 The code was introduced in 1994.

 In 2021, QR codes were being used to book and track COVID-19 tests and contact tracing.
 Hara has stated that he would like to develop QR codes for additional medical purposes, including imaging such as x-rays or electrocardiogram data.
-Hara still works for Denso as of 2022.
+Hara still works for Denso as of 2024.